 Total2319000

-*(c) Number of visitors to the Tokyo Metropolitan Art Museum's special exhibition
+*3 Number of visitors to the special exhibition at Tokyo Metropolitan Art Museum

 Occupancy rate of hall facilities